mozilla/bugbug/README.md

 - **regressor** - The aim of this classifier is to detect patches which are more likely to cause regressions.
 It could be used to make riskier patches undergo more scrutiny.

+- **spam** - The aim of this classifier is to detect bugs which are spam.

 - **stepstoreproduce** - The aim of this classifier is to detect bugs that have steps to reproduce vs those that don't.

+- **testfailure** - The aim of this classifier is to detect patches that might be more likely to cause test failures.

+- **testselect** - The aim of this classifier is to select relevant tests to run for a given patch.

 - **tracking** - The aim of this classifier is to detect bugs to track.